dgvergel/dgvergel.github.io/_posts/2026-08-24-parallel-directory-traversal.md

 To prevent the programmer from having to call `complete()` manually and to guarantee proper task completion even in the presence of exceptions, `acquire()` does not directly return a task object of type `T`.
-Instead, it returns a `std::optional` containing an instance of an auxiliary handle class named `acquired_task`.
-This class acts as an RAII object representing a task currently in progress.
+Instead, it returns a `std::optional` containing an instance of an auxiliary class named `acquired_task`.
+This class acts as an RAII handle representing a task currently in progress.
 In addition to the acquired value, it stores a vector of new tasks discovered during processing.
 When the object goes out of scope, its destructor automatically invokes `complete()`, transferring the accumulated new tasks to the queue and signaling the completion of the original task.
 Thus, the `acquire/complete` protocol